mohammederrakho1999/Data-modeling---ETL-pipeline/README.md

 ## ETL pipeline :
 i created an ETL pipeline in order to collect data from json files and them inserts that data into tables ( database )  so that it can be queried by data scientist and analyst for analysis ( see the ETL.py file ).
 ## files in this repo :
--- <p> connect.py : contains the connection scripts to the postgresql databases. </p>
+ <br> connect.py : contains the connection scripts to the postgresql databases. </br>
--- <p>ETL.py : contains the logic behind inserting the whole dataset into the fact table and dimension tables.</p>
+ <br> ETL.py : contains the logic behind inserting the whole dataset into the fact table and dimension tables.</br>
--- <p>sql.py : contains sql queries that creates the tables in postgresql management system and also the queries used to insert the data.</p>
+ <br> sql.py : contains sql queries that creates the tables in postgresql management system and also the queries used to insert the data.</br>